karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
 - **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored (default = "arranged-data")
 - **jsonfolder**: subfolder under "rootpath" where the json import parameter files must be located (default = "json-import")
-- **projFN**: the name of an existing txt file that sequentially lists json import parameter files to run, must be directly under the "arrangeddatafolder" (default = "extract_rawdata.txt")
+- **projFN**: the name of an existing json file that sequentially lists json import parameter files to run, must be directly under the "arrangeddatafolder" (default = "extract_rawdata.json")
 - **createjsonparams**: if set to true the script will create a template json file and exit

 ##### json specification file